Okra and Tomato Casserole Recipe

 Disclaimer: Some of the links on Olives & Okra are affiliate links.
 If you click through and make a purchase, I may receive a small commission at no cost to you.
 As an Amazon affiliate, I may earn from qualifying purchases.

 Yes, it’s true; I frequently change my mind about what I’m going to make after I pick up the ingredients.
-It’s certain to happen almost every time I decide to make a particular recipe.
-I jot down the ingredients, run up to the market, pick up the ingredients, and change my mind on the drive home.
+It’s almost certain to happen whenever I decide to make a particular recipe.
+I jot down the ingredients, run to the market, pick them up, and change my mind on the drive home.

-I’m really bad about it, too.
+I’m terrible about it, too.
 Sometimes I ask my husband what he wants to eat.
 I’ll gather the ingredients, then make something completely different.
 He says he doesn’t know why I ask him what he wants when I make what I want in the end.
 So true.

-Today, stewed okra and tomatoes became an okra and tomato casserole with a super big pinch of fresh thyme from my herb garden.
-The good thing is that my husband enjoyed the casserole.
-Not that it would change things.
+Today, my stewed okra and tomatoes transformed into an okra-and-tomato casserole, infused with a generous pinch of fresh thyme from my herb garden.
+The best part?
+My husband loved it, although I doubt it will change his ‘ask-and-make-what-I-want’ perception.

-I do admit that the casserole didn’t quite compliment the pizza I made to go with it.
+The casserole didn’t quite complement the pizza I made to go with it.
 Yes, the pork chops went by the wayside, too.

 Here’s how to make an okra and tomato casserole:

-Start by cooking the okra in pot of salted boiling water.
+Start by cooking the okra in a pot of salted boiling water.
 I usually leave it whole, then boil it for about 2-3 minutes.
-Okra cooks fast, so don’t let boil beyond 3 minutes.
-It will be slimy and mushy and fall apart.
+Okra cooks quickly, so don’t let it simmer for more than 3 minutes.
+It will be slimy, mushy, and fall apart.
 I like ripe but firm tomatoes.
 Roughly chop 4 cups of tomatoes.
-Once the okra is cooled, trim the ends, and cut up the okra.
+Once the okra is cooled, trim the ends and cut it into pieces.
 Don’t worry about slicing it evenly.
 Toss the okra, tomatoes, thyme, and half of the bread crumbs together.

-Pour the veggies and the roux in a small casserole dish.
+Pour the veggies and the roux into a small casserole dish.
 Sprinkle with remaining breadcrumbs.

 I baked the okra and tomato casserole at 350 degrees, and it took about 45 minutes for the liquid to thicken and turn a nice toasty color.